 - We reserve the right to confiscate any items which are brought to the facility in violation of policies.
 Such items will be returned to the parent of the child when the child is picked up.

 - Chewing gum is not permitted.

 - In the classroom, water in clear closable containers will be allowed at the child’s workstation.
-All other food and drinks will not be allowed in the classroom.
+All other food and drinks will not be allowed at the student’s desk or in the classroom.

 - Children will not be allowed to leave the facility unless the appropriate, designated person comes to the door to pick-up the child.
 Pictures and names of appropriate, designated persons will remain on file in the classroom office area.

 - Public displays of affection as couples are out of order and will be considered inappropriate behavior.